GalacticBot/galactic-docs/docs/start.md

 :::caution Warning: 3 different versions, know the difference There are currently 3 versions of Galactic.
 V1 ~~is completely discontinued and nothing is guaranteed to work.~~ Died completely in February 2021 due to RAID failure, all data was lost
-V2 is maintained though development is discontinued in favour of working on V3.
+V2 ~~is maintained though development is discontinued in favour of working on V3.~~ Discontinued as of September 1st 2022.
+All of the bot accounts are now on V3.
 V3 is the latest version and most likely the one that is here to stay.
 It is still being worked on.

 **You can read more about the versions at the bottom of this page.**